kulics/koral/book-en/check.md

 E.g:
 ```
 func ()->() {
-    file: File
+    File: file
     ! {
-        file = readFile("./somecode.xs")
+        File = readFile("./somecode.xs")
     } _ {
-        ? file ~= nil {
+        ?
+File ~= nil {
-            file.release()
+            File.release()
         }
     }
     ...
 }
 ```
-So we declare the `file.release()` statement that releases the file.
+So we declare the `File.release()` statement that releases the file.
 This statement will not be executed immediately, but will wait for the function to be called before exiting.

 With check defer, we can safely handle certain tasks without having to worry about how the function exits.